Rescue of Jews by Catholics during the Holocaust: Response to Kristallnacht and increasing brutality

 On 11 November 1938, following Kristallnacht, Pope Pius XI joined Western leaders in condemning the pogrom.
-In response, the Nazis organised mass demonstrations against Catholics and Jews in Munich, and the Bavarian Gauleiter Adolf Wagner declared before 5,000 protesters: "Every utterance the Pope makes in Rome is an incitement of the Jews throughout the world to agitate against Germany".
-A Nazi mob attacked Cardinal Faulhaber's palace, and smashed its windows.
+In response, the Nazis organized mass demonstrations against Catholics and Jews in Munich, and the Bavarian Gauleiter Adolf Wagner declared before 5,000 protesters: "Every utterance the Pope makes in Rome is an incitement of the Jews throughout the world to agitate against Germany".
+A Nazi mob attacked Cardinal Faulhaber's palace and smashed its windows.
 On 21 November, in an address to the world's Catholics, the Pope rejected the Nazi claim of racial superiority, and insisted instead that there was only a single human race.
 Robert Ley, the Nazi Minister of Labour declared the following day in Vienna: "No compassion will be tolerated for the Jews.
 We deny the Pope's statement that there is but one human race.
 The Jews are parasites."
 Catholic leaders including Cardinal Schuster of Milan, Cardinal van Roey in Belgium and Cardinal Verdier in Paris backed the Pope's strong condemnation of Kristallnacht.
 At his Berlin Cathedral, Fr.
 Bernhard Lichtenberg closed each evening service with a prayer "for the Jews, and the poor prisoners in the Concentration camps."

-From 1934, forced sterilisation of the hereditarily diseased had commenced in Germany.
+From 1934, forced sterilization of the hereditarily diseased had commenced in Germany.
 Based on eugenic theories, it proposed to cleanse the German nation of "unhealthy breeding stock" and was taken a step further in 1939, when the regime commenced its "euthanasia."
-This was the first of the regime's infamous series of mass extermination programmes, which saw the Nazis attempt to eliminate "life unworthy of life" from Europe: first the handicapped, then Jews, Gypsies, homosexuals, Jehovah's Witnesses, and others deemed "subnormal".
+This was the first of the regime's infamous series of mass extermination programs, which saw the Nazis attempt to eliminate "life unworthy of life" from Europe: first the handicapped, then Jews, Gypsies, homosexuals, Jehovah's Witnesses, and others deemed "subnormal".
 Ultimately, the Jews suffered most in numerical terms, while Gypsies suffered the greatest proportional loss.
 The Jews later termed the tragedy The Holocaust (or Shoah).